TheCodingGamer/anime/README.md

 - Use _anime_ and report any bugs.
 - Request features.
 If it could be useful to you, it could probably be useful to someone else too.
-- Submit buxfixes or new features.
+- Submit bug fixes or new features.

 #License
 All of _anime_'s code is released under the MIT license.